esa/nanosat-mo-framework/docs/source/sdk.rst

 ===
 SDK
 ===
+The NMF includes a Software Development Kit (or SDK).

-The SDK provides basic functionality to develop and test your space apps and ground applications.
-The SDK is located is the **sdk/** folder of the repository.
+The SDK provides support and tools to develop and test your space apps and ground applications.
+The SDK generator is located is the **sdk/** folder of the repository.
-To build the SDK you can just run ``mvn install`` in the **sdk/** directory.
-This will build all examples and package them into a release zip and folder which you can find under **sdk/sdk-package/target/**.
+To generate the SDK you must build the code by running ``mvn install`` in the **sdk/** directory.

+This will build all examples and put them into a zip release and a folder which you can find under **sdk/sdk-package/target/**.

 .. contents:: Table of Contents